ArtemMarchukInmost/google-sheets-action/README.md

-# google-drive-upload-action
+# google-drive-sheets-action

-This action upload your file to google drive folder
+This action upload add rows in the end of your sheet

 ## Usage Example